 Looking past the shiny new HDR capabilities, we didn’t run into many issues using the Live Gamer 4K.
 There’s virtually no latency, which is nice, but expected for something running on a PCIe internal slot.
 Capturing content was more or less smooth with no audio irregularities or graphical hitches, outside some dropped frames here and there.
 Unfortunately, on the software side of things, it wasn’t entirely perfect.
 For starters, there were a number of times when we needed to close and reopen RECentral because there seemed to be extreme latency.
 Fortunately, this only seemed to happen at the start of booting up a console instead of at the end.
 It wasn’t a continuous build up but I assume was because the program had been open for an extended period of time with no signal.
 The other issue will most likely apply to a VERY select few, but it’s definitely something that affected myself.
 An issue I’ve had with AVerMedia products for quite sometime persists with the Live Gamer 4K in that, hardware or potentially the software conflicts with Android emulators.
 As I mentioned, this will only apply to a small portion of readers, but it’s definitely something I noticed ever since the original Live Gamer Extreme.
 With this, while programs such as Nox or Bluestacks is running, we ran into numerous crashes, lockups and even network failure.
 Yes, for whatever reason, this seems to affect the network randomly.
 The Live Gamer 4K will even give off the blinking red light error instead of its soothing LED glow, which can be problematic.
 Regardless, AVerMedia’s devices certainly have an issue whenever a virtual machine is running.

 I can’t say enough nice things about the AVerMedia Live Gamer 4K.
-It’s able to properly record 60fps at 2160p, all while capturing an HDR10 picture.
+It’s able to properly record 60fps at 2160p, all while capturing an HDR10 video.
 The picture quality is top notch and being able to record HEVC is a plus.
 That’s not to mention that AVerMedia also throws in CyberLink PowerDirector 15, although this might be a strange choice considering it doesn’t support HEVC or HDR.
 With that said, while it has improved significantly over the years, RECentral still isn’t the perfect recording software.
 It’s the only way you’ll be able to get HDR, but we’ve run into numerous issues, including conflicting with other programs and needing to reset the program to avoid unplayable latency.
 Fortunately, these are very few and minor issues that are more annoyances than major deal breakers.
 Capture cards and devices have been going up in price over the last ten years, and while $299 seems like a lot of money, you’ll be getting one heck of a bang for your buck.